 People consult Social Workers when they are going through a difficult period in their personal, professional and family life.
 Social Workers posses the necessary skills to help identify the source of stress, help people to develop coping skills and find effective solutions to their problems, offer different types of counselling and therapy, and mediate between conflicts.

 Social Workers are the major providers of counselling and psychotherapy services in Ontario.

-Social workers work in a variety of settings, including – family services agencies, children’s aid agencies, general and psychiatric hospitals, mental health settings, addiction treatment facilities, school boards, correctional institutions, senior’s services, employee assistance programs, federal and provincial departments.
+Social workers work in a variety of settings, including – family services agencies, children’s aid agencies, general and psychiatric hospitals, mental health settings, school boards, correctional institutions, senior’s services, employee assistance programs, federal and provincial departments.
 An increasing number of social workers are also choosing private practice.

 No, but you may want to discuss your problem with your doctor who can refer you to a social worker.
 In some cases, this may enable you to receive coverage under an extended health plan.

 Social Workers, Psychologists and Psychiatrists are professionals who can provide psychotherapy.
 Though they are all trained to provide psychotherapy, they differ in their education and training.

 Social Workers attend graduate school in social work, earning an MSW (Master of Social Work) or LCSW (Licensed Clinical Social Worker) degree.
 Training generally includes 2 years of coursework and practical experience working at agencies in the community.
 Social workers are trained to provide psychotherapy, with special emphasis on connecting people with the community and support services available there.